 Example: Going to a new school can be difficult.

 Tick the correct word from the pairs of words below.
 Then write sentences of your own with three of the words.

-successful / succesful ex cetera / et cetera occasion / occassion perhaps / prehaps definite / definate disappear / dissapear mouth
+perhaps / prehaps ex cetera / et cetera definite / definate disappear / dissapear